sodadata/docs/soda/glossary.md

 The domain-specific language to define Soda Checks in a checks YAML file.
 A Soda Check is a test that Soda Core executes when it scans a dataset in your data source.
 See [SodaCL documentation]({% link soda-cl/soda-cl-overview.md %}).

 ### Soda Cloud
 A web application that enables you to examine scan results and create agreements.
 Create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup).
-If you also use Soda Core, you can [connect Soda Core to Soda Cloud]({% link soda-core/connect-core-to-cloud.md %}).

 ### Soda Core
 A free, open-source, command-line tool that enables you to use the Soda Checks Language to turn user-defined input into aggregated SQL queries.
 You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
-See [Soda Core documentation]({% link soda-core/overview-main.md %}).

 ### Soda Spark (Deprecated)
 Soda Spark was an extension of Soda SQL that allowed you to run Soda SQL functionality programmatically on a Spark DataFrame.
 It has been replaced by Soda Core configured to [connect Soda to Apache Spark]({% link soda/connect-spark.md %}).

 ### Soda SQL (Deprecated)
 Soda SQL was an open-source command-line tool that scanned the data in your data source.
-Replaced by [Soda Core]({% link soda-core/overview-main.md %}).
+Replaced by Soda Core.

 ### threshold
 The value for a metric that Soda checks against during a scan.
 See [Metrics and checks]({% link soda-cl/metrics-and-checks.md %}).